TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-sync.md

 Tyk Sync supports you to work with [Tyk OAS APIs]({{< ref "getting-started/key-concepts/high-level-concepts" >}}).
 Tyk Sync is currently using classic Dashboard API so the use of [allow-unsafe-oas]({{< ref "tyk-dashboard/configuration#allow_unsafe_oas" >}}) configuration in Dashboard, and the flag `--allow-unsafe-oas` in Tyk Sync is required if you want to use Tyk Sync to migrate OAS APIs.
 OAS API Category is currently not supported in Tyk Sync.

+`--allow-unsafe-oas` is an option provided for early adopters and will be deprecated later.
 Tyk Sync will be updated in a future release to use Dashboard API for OAS to bring you the full OAS API experience.
 {{< /note >}}

 ### Sync